Photo Retouching: Free Photoshop Tutorial

 2. Hold your Spacebar (the get the Hand tool) and drag anywhere on the image to scroll up to the top left of the photo (where the light blobs are).

-4. In the Options bar at the top of the screen open the brush options as shown below:
+3. In the Options bar at the top of the screen and click on the Brush Preset picker and:

 • Set Size to 100 px.